Rebecca Mascull is an author of historical novels. She also writes saga fiction under the pen-name of Mollie Walton.

-She has also recently completed the final chapters of her friend and fellow novelist Vanessa Lafaye’s final work, a novella called MISS MARLEY, a prequel to Dickens’s A CHRISTMAS CAROL.
+She also completed the finishing chapters of her friend and fellow novelist Vanessa Lafaye’s final work, a novella called MISS MARLEY, a prequel to Dickens’s A CHRISTMAS CAROL.
 This novella is published by HarperCollins.

 Rebecca has worked in education, has a Masters in Writing and lives by the sea in the east of England.
 She is also a Fellow of the Royal Literary Fund, based at the University of Lincoln.